aws/aws-node-termination-handler/config/helm/aws-node-termination-handler/README.md

 Parameter | Description | Default
 --- | --- | ---
-`enableSqsTerminationDraining` | If true, this turns on queue-processor mode which drains nodes when an SQS termination event is received| `false`
+`enableSqsTerminationDraining` | If true, this turns on queue-processor mode which drains nodes when an SQS termination event is received. | `false`
 `queueURL` | Listens for messages on the specified SQS queue URL | None `awsRegion` | If specified, use the AWS region for AWS API calls, else NTH will try to find the region through AWS_REGION env var, IMDS, or the specified queue URL | ``
 `checkASGTagBeforeDraining` | If true, check that the instance is tagged with "aws-node-termination-handler/managed" as the key before draining the node | `true`